Head Coach Aaron Rushing (11th season)

-The 2014 season marks Aaron Rushing’s ninth as Carleton’s head baseball coach, entering the year second in program history in victories, only six wins shy of legendary coach Mel Taube.
+The 2016 season marks Aaron Rushing’s 11th season as Carleton’s head baseball coach, entering the year first in program history in victories with 156

-Carleton baseball began in 1882, and in the 120 years prior to Rushing’s arrival on campus, the team totaled 10-plus triumphs only 14 times, a feat accomplished in each of the last seven campaigns under Rushing’s direction.
-He has guided the Knights to four of the top seven win totals in program history.
+Carleton baseball began in 1882, and in the 120 years prior to Rushing’s arrival on campus, the team totaled 10-plus triumphs only 14 times, a feat accomplished in each of the last nine campaigns under Rushing’s direction.
+He has guided the Knights to five of the top seven win totals in program history.

 Formerly an assistant baseball and football coach at his alma mater, Grinnell College (Iowa), Rushing brings a wide variety of experiences to Carleton’s baseball program.